roeehendel/roeehendel.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Deep Learning Researcher (graduate student)
+subtitle: Algorithm Developer at AI21 Labs

 profile:
   align: right